 Unless otherwise agreed to by the Parties, the quantity scheduled for On Peak Hours shall be the same each hour.
 The quantity scheduled for Off Peak Hours shall be the same for each hour.
 However, the quantity submitted for all On Peak Hours can be different than the quantity submitted for all Off Peak Hours.
 All schedules shall be rounded to the nearest MW.

+Genco shall have a one-time opportunity to revise the (i) Online Date and (ii) Output Level, for each Generation Facility listed on Exhibit “A”; provided, however, such notice will be provided in writing by Genco to EPMI within sixty (60) days of the Effective Date of this Confirmation Letter.
+The new (i) Online Date and (ii) Output Level for each Generation Facility shall be effective from the date of such written notification until termination of the Confirmation Letter.
+Prior to Genco’s revisions as mentioned herein Genco must have completed all interconnection and wheeling agreements within the Southern California Edison control area, including full execution and FERC approvals.

 D. Price